 No one can tell you what to write about.
-The best blogs are from people who are passionate about their topic.
+The best sites are from people who are passionate about their topic.
 Write what you know.
 Write what you like.
-That’s where blogging gets fun!
-And that’s how you can start to build a solid network of friends and followers on areavoices.
+That’s where this gets fun!
+And that’s how you can start to build a solid network of friends and followers on AreaVoices.

 That being said, I can tell you what topics create the most web traffic.
 According to our reasearch, these five broad subject areas are the most searched on the web.
 Devlyn Brooks, the digital content operations director here at FCC, compiled these definitions and suggested topic ideas: